 Because lizards are such small creatures, they’re often hunted by other animals for food.
 Hawks, snakes, and dogs are some of their common predators.
 Thousands of lizard species exist in various parts of the world, but they all share this trait: they sit low on the food chain.

-Lizards have two ways of escaping predators–speed and camouflage.
-Some lizards can move so quickly, they appear to be running on water.
-Lizards have the ability to match their skin color to their environment, making it harder for predators to see them.
-Some lizards also have the unique skill of being able to shoot blood out of their eyes at predators.
+Lizards escape predators through speed and camouflage.
+Some move so fast they seem to run on water.
+They can change their skin color to blend into their surroundings, making it difficult for predators to spot them.
+Additionally, some lizards have the unique skill of shooting blood from their eyes to deter predators.

 Lizard Predators